ZacSweers/MoshiX/README.md

 ### Installation

 Moshi-sealed can be used via reflection or code generation.
+Note that you must include the `moshi-adapters` artifact as a dependency, as that's where the `PolymorphicJsonAdapter` implementation lives.

 #### Code gen